National Fuel Gas (NYSE:NFG) Issues FY 2021 Earnings Guidance

-National Fuel Gas (NYSE:NFG) updated its FY 2021 earnings guidance on Thursday.
+National Fuel Gas (NYSE:NFG) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided EPS guidance of $4.050-$4.150 for the period, compared to the Thomson Reuters consensus EPS estimate of $3.940.
 The company issued revenue guidance of -.National Fuel Gas also updated its FY 2022 guidance to $4.400-$4.800 EPS.

 About National Fuel Gas